-Here's simple, powerful tool that has helped countless parents prevent misunderstanding and arguments.
+Here's a simple, powerful tool that has helped countless parents prevent misunderstanding and arguments.
 Identifying problem ownership takes practice.
 A cool head and a sensitive heart.

-Here’s a question to ask yourself whenever you’re confronted by someone – say your child – with a problem:
+Here’s a question to ask yourself whenever you’re confronted by someone – say, your child – with a problem:

 “Who owns this problem?”

 “Whose problem is this?”